You’ve had a passion project (or seven) rattling around inside your brain for months now.

 The best way to make a plan for completing your dream project is to get as granular as possible until you have a list of discrete, actionable tasks.

-For example, one aspect of your goal to turn your hobby food blog into a successful cookbook collection might be to network with other food bloggers.
+For example, one aspect of your goal to turn your hobby travel blog into a memoir that’s ready to pitch to agents might be to network with other writes who know how to write a memoir.
 It’s an important task, but it’s not an actionable goal.

-Break it down into its components: Smaller tasks like identifying five influential food bloggers you want to meet and becoming an active commenter on their blogs; or joining a popular weekly Twitter chat.
+Break it down into its components: Smaller tasks like identifying five memoirists you want to meet and becoming an active commenter on their blogs; or joining a popular weekly Twitter chat.

 4. …Then make a schedule